leonkollnhofer/ep2-ss25-test2/README.md

 - On request of the EP2 team this repository may be deleted anytime.

 # Notes
-To report an error in these implementaitons please create an `Issue`.
+To report an error in these implementaitons please create an [Issue](https://github.com/leonkollnhofer/ep2-ss25-test2/issues).